 Step 3.
 Make use of community supports

-After you have identified the resources and skills you need to find employment, you can find supportive resources and organizations to help you.
+Have you identified the resources and skills you need to find employment?
+You can then find supportive resources and organizations to help you.

-You can visit your local Alberta Works Centre for work search help.
-Find out if the centre offers free workshops on work search skills such as resumé writing or preparing for interviews as well as computers you can use in your work search.
-You can also call the Alberta Career Information Hotline Monday to Friday, 8:15 a.m. to 4:30 p.m.:
+You can visit your local Alberta Supports/Alberta Works Centre for work search help.
+Find out if the centre offers free workshops.
+These can be on work search skills such as resumé writing or preparing for interviews.
+They may also offer computers you can use in your work search.
+You can also call the Alberta Supports Contact Centre Monday to Friday, 7:30 a.m. to 8:00 p.m.

 Depending upon your conditions of release, you may be eligible for income support.
 Check with your case management and/or parole officer.